notiz-dev/notiz/content/blog/graphql-code-first-with-nestjs-7.md

 github: https://github.com/notiz-dev/nest-graphql-code-first
 ---

-Recently the release of [NestJS 7](https://trilon.io/blog/announcing-nestjs-7-whats-new) was announced with amazing updates to the whole framekwork including the [@nestjs/graphql](https://docs.nestjs.com/graphql/quick-start) ❤️ package.
+Recently the release of [NestJS 7](https://trilon.io/blog/announcing-nestjs-7-whats-new) was announced with amazing updates to the whole framework including the [@nestjs/graphql](https://docs.nestjs.com/graphql/quick-start) ❤️ package.

 We create a [GraphQL](https://graphql.org/) API using the `@nestjs/graphql`.
 I will show you how to write the API with TypeScript using the **code first** approach and the new [GraphQL plugin](https://docs.nestjs.com/graphql/resolvers#cli-plugin).